Why am I so quiet?

 11. It’s hard for you to make friends

-Being quiet can make it difficult for individuals to make and maintain friendships.
-This is especially true in social settings where communication is key to developing relationships.
 Many people who are quiet struggle to open up and share their thoughts and feelings, often leading to feelings of loneliness.
 Also, maybe your friends suck.
 “I hate my friends”, find out why.

 It is important for those who are more introverted to recognize that they have to suffer alone; there are many resources available that can help them come out of their shell and develop meaningful relationships.
 We have plenty of tools here to help you understand “why am I so quiet?” and give you ideas to take action.

-12. Feels like no one understands you!
+12. Feels like no one understands you

 Being a shy person can be tough.
 It can be even more difficult when people don’t understand why someone is so quiet.
 People assume that being quiet means there is something wrong, when in fact it could just mean that someone is an introvert or simply needs time to think before they speak.